-- 1. An extraction process that uses high heat (or chemicals)
+- 1. An extraction process that does not use heat

-- 2. An extraction process that does not use heat
+- 2. An extraction process that uses high heat (or chemicals)

-Exposure to heat during the derivation process negatively affects the quality of the oil.
+Exposure to heat during the derivation process negatively affects the quality of the solid or liquid coconut oil.
 Therefore, the lower the temperature used during derivation, the higher the quality of the oil.

-As the name implies, cold pressed coconut is derived by applying high pressure to extract oil from fresh coconut meat without the use of high temperatures.
-High heat is avoided by using machines such as a hydraulic press or cold-pressed oil expeller.
+As the name implies, you get cold pressed coconut by applying high pressure to extract oil from fresh coconut meat without the use of high temperatures.
+You can avoid high heat by using machines such as a hydraulic press or cold-pressed oil expeller.
 “Cold pressing” does not designate the type of pressing machine used, however, oil labeled as “cold-pressed” should not have been exposed to high heat before or after pressing.

 The cold-pressed or raw coconut oil should not be heated above 96° F, the temperature point at which the oil starts losing its naturally occurring enzymes.
-Avoiding reaching this temperature to preserve all the beneficial nutrients and enzymes is hard to achieve and results in a costly product.
+You should avoid reaching this temperature if you want to preserve all the beneficial nutrients and enzymes.
+As a result, you get a costly product.

 Aside from cold pressing, there are many other types of extraction processes, however, they all require higher temperatures or chemicals and solvents for the purpose of oil derivation, thus negatively affecting the quality of the oil.
 As mentioned before, the application of heat ruins the nutritional content of high-quality material.

 However, these types of processes are mainly used with copra where the oil derived requires further treatment with solvents and chemicals.
-This is to separate the oil from debris, remove its unpleasant aroma, and to bleach it to achieve a clear white color.
-Expeller pressing and chemical extraction are the most common methods that are used to extract a high quantity of oil.
+This separates the oil from debris, removes its unpleasant aroma, and bleaches it to achieve a clear white color.
+Expeller pressing and chemical extraction remain the most common methods that used to extract a high quantity of oil.
 This oil goes through a refining process that includes bleaching and deodorizing to achieve a commercially acceptable product.

 3. Purification – Difference Between Refined and Unrefined Coconut Oil

-Whether or not the oil goes through a refining process is greatly determined by the two aspects mentioned previously — the quality of the product (material) used for oil derivation and the type of derivation process.
-These two factors affect the density of the nutrients preserved in the oil and thereby, the benefits the final product provides for the consumer.
+Whether or not the oil goes through a refining process greatly determines the quality of the product (material) used for oil derivation and the type of derivation process.
+These two factors affect the density of the nutrients preserved in the oil.
+This also affects the benefits the final product provides for the consumer.

-Refined coconut oil is an oil that has undergone a certain treatment during or after the process of extraction.
-Moreover, depending on the quality of material in the first place, followed by the level of roughness of the extraction process (temperature and amount of solvents used) and the additional chemicals used after derivation for the oil to appear odorless and clear, the oil can deliver different levels of quality and effectiveness.
+Conversely, refined coconut oil has undergone a certain treatment during or after the process of extraction.
+Moreover, the oil can deliver different levels of quality and effectiveness.
+This depends on the quality of material in the first place.
+Followed by the level of roughness of the extraction process (temperature and amount of solvents used).
+Plus, the additional chemicals used after derivation for the oil to appear odorless and clear.

 Comparing and evaluating the material used, the extraction process, and refining process will place them in a different position on the quality scale.
 However, they will always be second to an unrefined product.

 The lowest quality oil would be ones derived from copra, treated in oil mills with high temperatures and chemicals and bleached and deodorized after extraction.
-This type of oil has lost most of the nutrients and natural enzymes, therefore, unable to deliver the well-known health benefits of coconut oil, while additionally including harmful chemicals.
+This type of oil has lost most of the nutrients and natural enzymes.
+Therefore, this copra cannot deliver the well-known health benefits of coconut oil, while additionally including harmful chemicals.